Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L2_Memory and Data 1.md

 Addresses still specify locations of bytes in memory, but we can choose to view memory as a series of chunks of fixed-sized data instead
 - Addresses of successive chunks differ by data size

-The address of any chunk ofmemory is given by the address of the first byte (the lateral concatenated chunks attribute none to the address)
+The address of any chunk of memory is given by the address of the first byte (the lateral concatenated chunks attribute none to the address); we usally check on the MSB and LSB to refer to data along with size information
-- To specify a chunk of memory, need both its **address** and its **size**
+-  Thus, to specify a chunk of memory, need both its **address** and its **size**

 ### Data Representations
 Size of data types in bytes